dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 a Python script named ``rig_ui.py``.

+Force Widget Update
+^^^^^^^^^^^^^^^^^^^

+If enabled, Rigify will generate new widgets every time the rig is re-generated.
+By default, it tries to reuse the already generated widget objects, allowing them to be manually edited to fit the character better.

+Mirror Widgets
+^^^^^^^^^^^^^^

+When enabled, Rigify generates widgets for left and right side bones as linked duplicates, using negative X scale to flip the right side version.
+This enforces symmetry and reduces the number of meshes to adjust to fit the character.

+When reusing an already generated widget, Rigify detects if it was originally generated mirrored by checking object scale to avoid flipping existing controls.
+Therefore switching to mirrored widgets for an existing character requires deleting the right side widgets, or *Force Widget Update*.

 Run Script
 ^^^^^^^^^^

 It is possible to configure Rigify to execute a python script contained in a text datablock after generation in order to apply user-defined customizations.
+The script is called with the generated rig active and selected in Object mode.

 The simplest use of this may be adjusting properties of generated constraints when Rigify rig types don't have any relevant metarig settings.
-That can be done simply by using the *Copy Full Data Path* context menu option on the property, pasting it into the script and making an assignment, e.g.::
+That can be done easily by using the *Copy Full Data Path* context menu option on the property, pasting it into the script and making an assignment, e.g.::

    import bpy